slint-ui/slint/FAQ.md

 ### What are the commercial licensing options?

 We offer - Ambassador, Flex and Buyout commercial licensing options.
-All options include a non-exclusive, perpetual, irrevocable, non-transferable right to use Slint.
+All options include a perpetual, non-exclusive, non-transferable right to use Slint.
 Updates are included in the Ambassador and Buyout options.
 With the Flex option, updates are included as long as the subscription is active.

 The Ambassador option is a free license that can be provided in lieu of helping us promote Slint.